StevenACoffman/no-op/README.md

 # no-op
 Timing how long it takes to do nothing in various languages/environments

+## Conclusion nvm does not add much overhead, but pyenv does

 ### Node v 5.9.1 install (/usr/local/bin/node)
 |  type | time |
 |---|---|